sanger-pathogens/Bio-RNASeq/README.md

 -i|intergenic_regions        - Optional: Include intergenic regions

 -b|bitwise_flag              - Optional: Only include reads which pass filter

--t|total_mapped_reads_method - Optional: a|b - If not set, defaults to total reads mapped to the ref sequence in the bam file (no quality filters applied to the reads)

 -h|help                    - print this message